Repo Man (film): Reception

 Neil Gaiman reviewed Repo Man for Imagine magazine, and stated that "one of last year's cult movie successes was Repo Man [...] and it's not hard to see why.
 A lobotomised nuclear scientist is driving around Los Angeles in a car with something in the boot.
 Dead extraterrestrials, a neutron bomb or something even more bizarre?"

-The review aggregator Rotten Tomatoes gives the film a 98% approval rating based on 51 reviews, with an average rating of 8/10.
+The review aggregator Rotten Tomatoes gives the film a 93% approval rating based on 54 reviews.
 The site's critical consensus reads, "Repo Man is many things: an alien-invasion film, a punk-rock musical, a send-up of consumerism.
 One thing it isn't is boring."
 On Metacritic, the film received a score of 82 based on 21 reviews, indicating "universal acclaim", and was given the "Must-See" badge.